GriffinPlus/toolchains/toolchains/configs/gcc-8.3.0/readme-docker.md

 These docker images provide a cross-compilation environment based on cross-toolchains that have been built by [Griffin+](https://github.com/griffinplus).
-The image tags select the target platform the encorporated toolchain.
+The image tags select the target platform of the encorporated toolchain.
 The following toolchains are available:

 | Toolchain                 | Image (Docker Hub)
 | :------------------------ | :--------------------------------------------